medialab/xan/docs/cmd/frequency.md

                            items.
 Use -A, -all or set to 0 to disable the limit.
                            It will be combined with -t/--threshold.
                            [default: 10]
+    -a, --approx           If set, return the items most likely having the top counts, as per given --limit.
+Won't work if --limit is 0 or with -A, --all.
+Accuracy of results increases with the given limit.
     -t, --threshold <arg>  If set, won't return items having a count less than this given threshold.
 It is combined with -l/--limit.
     -N, --no-extra         Don't include empty cells & remaining counts.